-Having honeymooned in Italy this summer, I was thrilled to revisit the experience with my husband at this past month’s Ruth’s Chris Steak House Italian Wine Dinner.
+Having honeymooned in Italy this summer and having a brilliant time exploring the country, going on Tuscany Tours and eating great food, I was thrilled to revisit the experience with my husband at this past month’s Ruth’s Chris Steak House Italian Wine Dinner.
 Part of a series of regional and cuisine-focused events that pair a one-night-only menu with incredible wines, this dinner featured unique, lesser known varietals that few Americans have ever tasted before.

 Helen Mackey, Director of Beverage for Ruth’s Chris, shared with the group that although Italy has over 3,000 varietals, most of these never make it into the US, primarily due to limited imports.
 For this particular event, Ruth’s Chris was able to bring in highly rated varietals and vintages so that guests may have the opportunity to learn, taste, and pair wines with food.
 As someone who enjoys wine, but is not an expert, this seemed like a great way to try something new and possibly expand our selection the next time we shop for wine.

 Our private room was set up with televisions displaying images of vineyards and the diverse landscape of Italy, and brought back fond memories of our trip together.
 We were seated in tables of six, and as the evening went on, the party became very convivial, with elated diners enjoying the personalized service and decadent food and drink.